Ashotovich1990/2020/README.md

 ### Background and Overview

-Keeping track of public issues can be difficult  -- part of the problem is too much information.
+Keeping track of public issues, figures, and elections can be difficult  -- part of the problem is too much information.
 2020 will simplify that by giving users a quick snap shot of peoples' current attitudes towards a candidate and the discussions about his/her stance on certain issues (i.e., social issues, governance, etc).
 The goal is for the average user to quickly see why postive/negative conversations are being associated with a candidate and to begin conversations of their own.

 ### Functionality and MVPs
 * User authorization: signup and login